Back

 Read more

-Why are you requiring a counselor or other sponsor to verify eligibility?
+Why are you requiring a counselor or other sponsor to verify eligibility to borrow a device?

 We may need additional information to verify a student's eligibility.
-For international students who are already working with one of College Board's international programs, and for students who have fee waivers, we are expediting this process.
+For international students who are already working with one of College Board's international programs, and for students who have fee waivers, we're expediting this process.

 Read more

-How are you shipping devices around the world for international administrations?
+How are you shipping devices around the world?

 Devices will be shipped directly to test centers for students to use on test day.
-College Board is working with several partners to ensure students who need a device have one on test day.
 Shipping depends on what works best for each geography, including shipping from local warehouses, shipping from the U.S., and even using devices supplied by the test center.

 Read more

-Any adult that is not a family member can verify eligibility—this could be a sponsor, teacher, school administrator, or an employee of a college access program with whom they are working.
+Any adult that isn't a family member can verify eligibility—this could be a counselor, sponsor, teacher, school administrator, or an employee of a college access program that you are working with.

 Read more